 This cycle might be about homework, new experiences, social situations, or any number of challenges.

-Recently we received this story from “Shelly”, who was able to communicate love in misbehavior and saw it bear fruit with her 8 year-old-son…
+We received this story from “Shelly”, who was able to communicate love in misbehavior and saw it bear fruit with her 8 year-old-son…

 This morning my son Garrett was getting into his grumpy, yelling, the-world-is-against-me mode.
 I asked him, “It seems like you’re not feeling very loved right now.
 Is that what you are trying to communicate to me?”
 He yelled, “YES!”